PatrickPalmer/MayaCameraTools/README.md

 The Maya camera model works using two "gates": the film gate and the resolution gate.
 The film gate is what the camera can see, and the resolution gate is what is rendered.
 The maya camera model has a number of unique settings that no other software has.
 It can be a challenge to match Maya's camera with other packages.

 There are four options for film fit.
 The green hatched area is the actual rendered area.
-The greeen outline represents the camera's film gate.
+The green outline represents the camera's film gate.

 ![](images/camera_fit.jpg)